ADA Cases Decline for the First Time in Years

-The Americans with Disabilities Act, signed in 1990, is one of the most consequential statutes signed in recent decades. [anecdote anecdote anecdote.]
+The Americans with Disabilities Act, signed in 1990, is one of the most consequential statutes signed in recent decades.
+The Equal Employment Opportunity Commission, an agency that oversees allegations made under the employment provisions of the ADA, resolved 22,783 charges in FY 2021.
+The agency has resolved no less than 16,000 charges in any particular year since 1997.

 In the federal courts, ADA cases are split between two case types – cases brought under the employment provisions of the law, and everything else.
 81 percent of the cases in 2022 are filed under the “ADA – Other” case type.